Southern Chocolate Cobbler Recipe

 To store.
 Tightly cover the cooled chocolate cobbler with a food wrap or place it in an airtight storage container and place it in the refrigerator for 4-5 days.

 To freeze.
-Place completely cooled cobbler in an airtight freezer-safe container and freeze for up to 3 months.
+Place the completely cooled cobbler in an airtight freezer-safe container and freeze it for up to 3 months.
 Thaw overnight in the refrigerator before reheating the next day.

 To reheat.
 Once the cobbler is removed from the refrigerator, remove any plastic lids or food wrap and move it to an oven-safe dish if not in one already.
 Then cover with foil and gently reheat in the oven until heated for about 20 minutes.

-The microwave can be used (with a microwave-safe container) to gently reheat until warm throughout.
+The microwave can be used (with a microwave-safe container) to reheat gently until the cobbler is warm throughout.

 Here’s my Grandmother’s Chocolate Cobbler Recipe.
 I hope you love it!